Daveiano/commerce_turtlecoin/README.md

 Note on security: using this option, while the most secure, requires you to run the Turtle-Service program on your server.
-Best practice for this is to use a view-only wallet since otherwise your server would be running a hot-wallet and a security breach could allow hackers to empty your funds.</blockquote>
+Best practice for this is to use a view-only wallet since otherwise your server would be running a hot-wallet and a security breach could allow hackers to empty your funds.
 </blockquote>

 This module includes a very basic config file for the TurtleCoin daemon,